elimuinformatics/incident-response-docs/docs/training/internal_liaison.md

 > IL: Understood, paging Marketing team.

 ### Provide Executive Status Updates
-Provide regular status updates on Slack (roughly every 30mins), giving an executive summary of the current status during SEV-1 incidents.
+Provide regular status updates on Slack (roughly every 30mins), giving an executive summary of the current status during P1 incidents.
 Keep it short and to the point, and use `@here`.
 Mention the current state, the actions in progress, customer impact, and expected time remaining.
 It's OK to miss out some of those if the information isn't known.

-> @here: We are in SEV-1 due to X. Current actions in progress are to do Y. Expecting 3 mins to complete that action.
+> @here: We are experiencing a P1 incidnt due to X. Current actions in progress are to do Y. Expecting 3 mins to complete that action.
 Once action is complete, system should recover on its own within 5 minutes.